utzmankazeem/inventory-challenge/README.md

 creates item record
 updates item record when needed

-#install Packages
+# Install Packages
 to install all dependencies
 click on packages button on the left tab and search for express, express-session, flash, mongoose click on the +icon to add and install each of this packages

 # npm start
-npm start to run app
+run nodemon to start app